 “This is not a case where it is plain that the BYD Parties had not suffered any damage,” Judge Tang wrote in yesterday’s judgment.

-BYD, which competes with Foxconn, became battery supplier to Apple Inc. (AAPL) last year.
+BYD, which competes with Foxconn, became battery supplier to Apple Inc. (AAPL:US) last year.
 Foxconn assembles Apple’s iPhones and iPads.

 Vincent Tong, a spokesman at handset-manufacturing unit Foxconn International (2038) in Hong Kong, couldn’t immediately say whether the company plans to appeal the ruling.